-Additionally, your quick seizure of your objectives has allowed sufficient time for High Command to shift your forces to the North, linking up with other assets in preparation for our next operation.
+Additionally, quick seizure of your objectives has allowed sufficient time for OKW to order you to shift your forces north, linking up with other assets in preparation for our next operation.

-Prepare your troops, Herr General, this is only the beginning!
+Prepare your troops, Herr Generalmajor; this is only the beginning!